Commanders fire coach Ron Rivera as new ownership begins making changes

 It became clear the Commanders were playing out the string.
 They lost their final eight games to finish 4-13 and are set to pick second in the NFL draft, a spot they could get a franchise quarterback.

-Someone else other than Rivera will make that selection, with Harris expected to split personnel and head-coaching duties.
+Someone other than Rivera will make that selection, with Harris expected to split personnel and head-coaching duties.
+According to NFL Network, the team already asked the Detroit Lions for permission to speak with offensive coordinator Ben Johnson and defensive coordinator Aaron Glenn, though contact is not permitted until their season is over.

 Asked what he’s proudest of from his time in Washington, Rivera cited team culture and otherwise tried to block out talk about his uncertain future.